The-Don-Himself/SimpleOAuth/README.md

 # Simple OAuth

 This repository contains sample code to implement a simplified OAuth system in PHP using MongoDB and MySQL.
-You can read more about it on the [Compose Blog](https://compose.com/articles/search/?s=simpleoauth) which I suggest you read first.
+You can read more about it in the article [Simple OAuth With MongoDB & MySQL](https://campus-discounts.com/articles/13) which I suggest you read first.

 The code here is based on the  nifty [Embersy](https://github.com/campus-discounts/embersy) kickstart package for building ambitious web app.
 You can download that package and replace the backend with this one.